-6. Designated funds for expenditure in financial year 2022/2023
+6. Designated funds for expenditure in financial year 2023/2024

-At the March 2022 meeting, the directors discussed support for suitable organisations in the following financial year and it was agreed:

-- The amount for small grants to individuals would increase to £75,000 due to the rising cost of living and energy costs. - To continue a grant to an existing recipient for career development of £24,000 over a three year period. - A grant of £10,000 would be awarded to help those affected by the war in Ukraine.
+At the March 2023 meeting, the directors discussed support for suitable organisations in the following financial year and it was agreed that the amount for small grants to individuals would be maintained at £75,000 due to the rising cost of living and energy costs.